marklin2234/course_notes/stat340/STAT340_notes.md

 * deterministic (having no or negligible random elmenets underlying)
 * stochastic (based on random elements)

-**Focus*:* static, stochasitc simulations and models based on random variables and random vectors.
+**Focus*:* static, stochastic simulations and models based on random variables and random vectors.

 #### Advantages